-Making the bed, walking the dog, packing a lunch—one of these things is probably part of your morning routine.
+Making the bed, walking the dog, packing a lunch, one or all of these things is probably part of your morning routine.

 What may not be on the list is watering your trees.
 Luckily, this to-do provides a moment of solitude and zen in your busy morning.
 How peaceful is it to stand under your towering trees, listen to the falling water and see the morning sun shine?
 Spending time among the trees even reduces stress levels.